cyrcaleb/BMO/README.md

 - The knowledge to actually create a program to do all these things effectively

 I will also be putting this device inside a 3D Printed robot called BMO from adventure time:
-- The robot will have seros to control the arms
+- The robot will have servos to control the arms
 - The robot BMO will also have a 8-inch LCD screen that will be able to present different BMO facial features and even be able to play little short snippets of video

 Something I also want to add to this project is BMO's voice instead of the generic google output voice.
 In order to do this I will have to program voice cloning software and gather a library of BMO's voice to be analyze.